fluxrider/playlist_shuffle/README.md

 ## Two Shuffles (random size)

-To improve the variance a little bit, we can split our sequence in ramdomly sized halves each loop.
+To improve the variance a little bit, we can split our sequence in randomly sized halves each loop.
 This way, entries can travel across over multiple pass.

 ![Sequence split at random points](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/split_r.png "Sequence split at random points")